If I Stay (film): Critical response

-On Rotten Tomatoes, the film has a rating of 35%, based on 142 reviews with an average score of 4.9/10.
-The site's critical consensus reads, "Although Chloë Grace Moretz gives it her all and the story adds an intriguing supernatural twist to its melodramatic YA framework, If I Stay is ultimately more manipulative than moving".
-On Metacritic, the film holds a score of 46 out of 100, based on 36 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film has a rating of 36%, based on 137 reviews, with an average score of 5.0/10.
+The site's critical consensus reads: "Although Chloë Grace Moretz gives it her all and the story adds an intriguing supernatural twist to its melodramatic YA framework, If I Stay is ultimately more manipulative than moving."
+On Metacritic, the film holds a score of 46 out of 100, based on 36 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

-In his review for The New York Times, A.O.
-Scott praised Moretz's acting.
+In his review for The New York Times, A. O. Scott praised Moretz's acting.
 He added that the "music is both the best and the corniest part of If I Stay, which makes excellent use of the classical cello repertoire."
 Writing for Variety, Justin Chang criticized Moretz's acting, explaining that "she comes off as a bit too self-assured to play the nerdy misfit."
 Anthony Lane of The New Yorker wrote a critical review of the movie, saying, "The saddest thing about 'If I Stay' is that it affords Moretz so little opportunity to be non-sad."
 In the Los Angeles Times, Olivier Gettell summed up that critics saw the film was "clunky and uninspired."

 Accolades

 Home media

-If I Stay was released on DVD and Blu-ray on November 18, 2014 by 20th Century Fox Home Entertainment (under license from MGM).
+If I Stay was released on DVD and Blu-ray on November 18, 2014, by 20th Century Fox Home Entertainment (under license from MGM).